bookercodes/articles/csharp-6-an-introduction.md

 They encompass primitive types like `Int32` and `String` as well as complex types like `HttpClient` etc.

-It is important to note that **the changes in C# 6.0 stem from changes the compiler _only_.
+**It is important to note that the changes in C# 6.0 stem from changes the compiler _only_.
 You do _not_ need to target the latest framework version to use C# 6.0.** This is because C# 6.0 is not dependent on new IL instructions nor is it dependent on new types in the framework libraries.
-(There is only one exception to this: _interpolated strings_ sometimes require the `FormattableString` type which was introduced in .NET 4.6 to support the feature.
-We'll cross that bridge when we come to it.)
+(There is one exception to this for the _interpolated strings_ feature, but we'll cross that bridge when we come to it.)

 #### Visual Studio & The .NET Platform
 One more important thing to note before we dive in is that, if you want to use C# 6.0 (and of course, you do), you’ll need to be using Visual Studio 2015.
 If you are yet to install Visual Studio 2015, you can head over to the [Visual Studio website](https://www.visualstudio.com/en-us/products/vs-2015-product-editions.aspx), and download Visual Studio 2015 Community Edition for free.